temporalio/sdk-dotnet/src/Temporalio.Extensions.OpenTelemetry/README.md

 ### Creating Diagnostic Activities in Workflows

-Users can create their own diagnostic _workflow_ activities via the `ActivitySource` extension `StartWorkflowActivity`.
+Users can create their own diagnostic _workflow_ activities via the `ActivitySource` extension `TrackWorkflowDiagnosticActivity`.
 This is `IDisposable` like a normal `System.Diagnostic.Activity`, but unlike that the diagnostic activity, the diagnostic workflow activity may not result in a real diagnostic activity during replay.
 Also, it is started/stopped immediately.
 It is simply placed as async-local until disposed so it can implicitly become the parent of any others.

 ### Workflow Tracing Example